panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 secondColor; // => 'black'
 ```

-Notice the comma on the left side of the destructuring: it means that the first element is ignored. `secondColor` is assigned with the element at index `1` from the `colors` array.
+Note the comma on the left side of the destructuring: it means that the first element is ignored. `secondColor` is assigned with the element at index `1` from the `colors` array.

 ## 3. Immutable operations